egomezsumma/bootcamp-workshop/Module-03/README.md

 ## Exercise 01

-Create a new account in Auth0 (we will provide you the instructions).
+Create a new account in Auth0.

-Once you have successfully logged in, go to the  [Auth0 Node.js Tutorial](https://docs.auth0.com/nodejs-tutorial).

-> __NOTE:__ it is very important that you first log in, all the documentation will be tailored to your settings.

-Copy the very first code snipet into the ```lib/setupPassport.js``` file.
+Register a new Node.js Application in Auth0 and follow the steps `1` and `2` in the instructions to integrate your app.
+In the step 4 change the url `http://localhost:8080/callback`.

 Run the code and verify you can login with the login button or using [http://localhost:8080/login](http://localhost:8080/login).
 By default, Auth0 comes pre-configred with Google authentication, we will enable others later.
 You can see in the console, the full profile in JSON.